procf/procf.github.io/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

-Our lab is part of the [Department of Biological Sciences](https://colsa.unh.edu/biological-sciences), at the [University of New Hampshire](https://www.unh.edu/).
-We are also affiliated with the [School of Marine Science and Ocean Engineering](https://marine.unh.edu/).
+Our lab is part of the [Department of Industrial and Mechanical Engineerint](https://mie.northeastern.edu/) at [Northeastern University](https://www.northeastern.edu/).
-We are located on the basement floor of Spaulding Hall.

 {%
   include link.html